 ARTIST STATEMENT

-My work exists in the intersection of education and entertainment, where the theater is a classroom and the audience left with a desire for self inquiry or to engage in public discourse.
+My work exists in the intersection of education and entertainment, using the theater as a classroom and the audience left with a desire for self inquiry or to engage in public discourse.

-My work as a theater artist and poet aims to share the humanity in the unreasonable, the gross, the unthinkable, and the wild, because life exists in each of these things.
+My work as an artist shares the humanity in the unreasonable, the gross, the unthinkable, and the wild, because life exists in each of these things.

 May we find the “Lila”- the divine play of it all.